 A recent call from a 32 year old wife in a five year old marriage.
 “Why is it that my husband showed me a lot of PDA (public display of affection) in our beginning of our relationship but is reluctant to do it now?”

 During this part of our relationship we frequently do not think clearly as our emotions are fully engaged.
-We will frequently fail to see our partners less than attractive qualities… you know the ones that your sister, mother or best friends tell you about.
-Our logical, reasoning and rational part of our brain plays second string to the emotional part of our brain.
+We will frequently fail to see our partner’s less than attractive qualities… you know the ones that your sister, mother or best friends tell you about.
+Our logical, reasoning and rational part of the brain plays second string to the emotional part of our brain.
 This leads to poor financial and relational decisions.

 We also frequently have a increased libido and our romantic feelings are high.
 We will experience negative emotions, even pain, when we are not around our partner for a long period of time during this period.

 It is interesting that most people have a window of between 6-24 months where the brain is flooded with these emotions.
 What happens at that point is that the chemicals in our brain actually reset to baseline levels.
 And for many of us, we wonder if we have “fallen out of love” or “picked the wrong one”.
-When the brain resets, the thinking, logical and thinking part of our brain takes the lead again and we begin to see traits and behaviors in our partner that we have never noticed before.
+When the brain resets, the thinking, logical and thinking part of the brain takes the lead again and we begin to see traits and behaviors in our partner that we have never noticed before.

-One of the sad things about people who are clueless about the chemical cocktail of love is that they frequently end their relationship when the brain’s chemical reset.
+One of the sad things about people who are clueless about the chemical cocktail of love is that they frequently end their relationship when the brain’s chemicals reset.
 In a short period of time, the brain is reactivated as they meet a new potential mate.
 They end up moving through a series of relationships never finding the “right one”.

 Researchers tell us that the following activities can bring back the loving feeling and reactivate the chemical cocktail of love with your spouse.